 * MHS was granted the Gold Ribbon Award offered by the California Department of Education in 2016.

 Adding the Workshop Approach to the teaching of Language Arts

 Over the last few summers we have had a number of our K and1st grade teachers attend training on Reader's or Writer's Workshop.
 Their enthusiasm for this form of lesson delivery continues to grow and has become contagious on our campus!
-We have been lucky enough that the last few teachers who have been hired at MHS have also had extensive training in the workshop approach, some traveling to Teacher's College in New York, directed by Lucy Calkins.
+We have been lucky enough that many of our new hires at MHS have also had extensive training in the workshop approach, some traveling to Teacher's College in New York, directed by Lucy Calkins.

 Writer's Workshop is an interdisciplinary writing technique which can build students' fluency in writing through continuous, repeated exposure to the process of writing.

 Reader's Workshop has as a goal is to teach students strategies for reading and comprehension.
 The workshop model allows teachers to differentiate and meet the needs of all their students.
 Reading Workshop helps to foster a love of reading and gives students chances to practice reading strategies independently and with guidance.

 The approach has three components; a mini-lesson, extended period of practice time and a sharing period.
 Students apply what they have learned as they build their capacities as thoughtful reader's and writer's with a true voice.